Pinchy vs NemoClaw

 NemoClaw logs at the system level.
 Pinchy logs at the business level: who asked what, what the agent did, which tools it used.
 Your compliance officer can read it without being a sysadmin.

 Meet your team where they work.
-Slack, Microsoft Teams, Telegram, or the web UI.
+Web UI plus per-agent Telegram bots.
 One agent, multiple channels.
 NemoClaw doesn't do messaging, it's not meant to.

 One Docker command.
 No Linux kernel modules, no custom runtimes.
 Pinchy runs wherever Docker runs: Linux, macOS, Windows, cloud, on-prem.
 NemoClaw requires Linux with specific kernel features.